 - Can Kape be trusted with protecting your privacy online?

 - Why are many longtime PIA customers freaking out and cancelling their subscriptions?

 Kape plans to change its name (again)

-While most acquisitions are designed to boost the parent company’s name, in this case, Kape Technologies is planning to drop its own name.
+While most acquisitions are designed to boost the parent company’s name, in this case, Kape Technologies is apparently planning to drop its own name.
 Kape will be taking on the name of “Private Internet” as the parent company of Private Internet Access.
-This actually marks the second time that Kape (formerly Crossrider) has changed its name in just the past few years.
+This would mark the second time that Kape (formerly Crossrider) has changed its name in just the past few years.